sachit-sharma/Investment-Portfolio-Manager/README.md

 - I want to have the option to save the state of my stock portfolio (all stocks with their characteristics).

+# Instructions for Grader

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking the add stock button
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by selecting which category of stocks you want to see from a drop down menu.
+- You can locate my visual component by...
+- You can save the state of my application from the pop window that comes try quitting.
+- You can reload the state of my application from the pop up window that comes when you start the application.